Zaheer Ahmad Babar Sidhu

 Zaheer was granted a one-year extension to his tenure on 17 March 2024, making him the second chief in Pakistan Air Force history to receive such an extension after Anwar Shamim, who received an extension during the military government of General Zia Ul Haq in 1981.

-In November 2024, the Government of Pakistan revised the tenure of the service chiefs of the Pakistan Armed Forces from three to five years, which consequently extended Sidhu's term as air chief until March 2026.
+In November 2024, the Government of Pakistan revised the tenure of the service chiefs of the Pakistan Armed Forces from three to five years, which consequently extended Sidhu's term as Air Chief until March 2026.

+On 5 December 2025, Sidhu's term as Air Chief was once again extended for the period of two years till March 2028.

-Under Sidhu's command, Pakistan Air Forces has carried out four cross-border airstrikes against various terror groups involved in the activity against Pakistani state.
-This includes 2022 Pakistani airstrikes in Afghanistan, 2024 Pakistani airstrikes in Iran, March 2024 Pakistani airstrikes in Afghanistan and December 2024 Pakistani airstrikes in Afghanistan.
+Under Sidhu's command, Pakistan Air Forces has carried out five cross-border airstrikes against various terror groups involved in the activity against Pakistani state.
+This includes 2022 Pakistani airstrikes in Afghanistan, 2024 Pakistani airstrikes in Iran, March 2024 Pakistani airstrikes in Afghanistan and December 2024 Pakistani airstrikes in Afghanistan, 2025 PAF Airstrikes in Afghanistan.
+Under Air Chief's Sidhu's watch PAF drone and jets also seen action during 2025 Afghanistan-Pakistan conflict.

+In October 2025 PAF carried out precision strikes on various Taliban military camps across Pakistan-Afghanistan border in the Afghan bordering provinces of Khost, Kunar, Paktika and Paktia while also striking deeper Taliban locations in Kabul and Kandahar who have been actively supporting terrorist groups against Pakistan.
+It was first time in the history of Afghanistan-Pakistan relations that Pakistani jets attacked Afghanistan's capital Kabul.
+The PAF's October 2025 airstrikes reportedly targeted chief of anti-Pakistan TTP who narrowly escaped PAF strikes.

 Early life and education

 Babar Sidhu was born on 16 April 1965 into a Punjabi Jat family of the Sidhu clan.

 His father Hakeem Ghulam Muhammad was a religious scholar and the family originally hails from the Sidh village in the Gujrat District of Punjab.
 His brother Chaudhary Naseer Ahmed Abbas was elected to the National Assembly of Pakistan from the Constituency NA-65 Gujrat-IV on the ticket of Pakistan Muslim League (N) in 2024 Pakistani general election.

 For his higher studies has attended the Combat Commanders School, the Air War College and the Royal College of Defense Studies in the United Kingdom.